nrfconnect/sdk-nrf/doc/nrf/samples.rst

      You can change the default behavior by updating the configuration option :kconfig:option:`CONFIG_RESET_ON_FATAL_ERROR`.
    * All samples in the |NCS| are tested and verified in accordance with their :ref:`maturity level <software_maturity>`.

+If you want to list samples available for one or more specific boards, `use the nRF Connect for Visual Studio Code extension to filter them <Browse samples_>`_.

 .. toctree::
    :maxdepth: 1
    :glob: